-How do schools and teachers currently deal with the multiple levels of student ability in general education classes?
-We identified several strategies (Peterson, Feen, Tamor, Silagy, 2002).
+We identified several strategies teachers use for dealing with differing ability levels among students.
 Some strategies foster genuinely inclusive teaching, while others, to varying degrees, encourage the separation of children with given ability levels from their peers.
 Schools as whole varied in the degree to which the various strategies are used, as did individual teachers within schools.
-We begin with a review of these typical strategies, which can be grouped into six general approaches as illustrated in the Figure 1.
+We begin with a review of these typical strategies, which can be grouped into six general approaches as illustrated in the Figure VI.3-1.